Wisconsin Governor Tony Evers Presents Tired Dairy Industry $ 8.5 Million Plan - Mash Viral

 “Some of these things are just going to be market driven, and it’s a global market,” said Holevoet.

-“The fact is that we have to have exports to keep the price of milk good.
-It is not the cure for all ills, but it is an important part of a successful industry, “he added.

-Wisconsin lost 819 dairy farms in 2019, a rate of more than two a day.
+Wisconsin lost more than 800 dairy farms in 2019, more than two a day.
 Many were small farms joining an exodus of dairy products that has accelerated in recent years but has been going on for decades.

 “There is probably no way to stop this trend.
 But I think we will see the decline slow down this year and be more in line with what it was about five years ago, “said Holevoet.

-He encouraged the creation of a cheese export program, through the University of Wisconsin-Madison’s Dairy Research Center, to help cheese makers develop products for international markets.

-Creating a blue ribbon dairy commission, as recommended by Evers, is not necessarily helpful, according to Goodman, who served on committees in the United States Department of Agriculture.
+The creation of a Blue Ribbon Dairy Commission, among Evers’ recommendations for gathering ideas to improve the industry, has received mixed responses from farmers.

-“I have always been a little wary of these commissions because generally you get a group of people who meet and talk well, but nothing ever comes of it,” he said.
+“I have always been a little wary of these commissions because generally you get a group of people who get together and talk well, but nothing ever comes of it,” said Goodman.

 “I like to think that Governor Evers has the best interests of farmers at heart.
-But if we do a Blue Ribbon Commission, we will need new people with very different opinions from what we have heard – people who do not represent the big dairy processors and big cooperatives and traditional dairy economists, “he added.
+But if we do a Blue Ribbon Commission, we will need new people with very different opinions from the ones we have heard – people who do not necessarily represent the big dairy processors and the big cooperatives and traditional dairies. economists, “he said.

 Farmers do not know what they will be paid for until weeks after their milk leaves the farm.
 Sometimes the only way to stay in business is to postpone much needed agricultural improvements and produce ever higher amounts of milk, which adds to the surplus.